Connall1234/rest_booking/README.md

 ### **Create booking**

-When the user has logged in they are able to book a table, they have various different choices such as Meal time, special occasion, Meal day, Guests, and their name, we've added options for times and ocassions and added a datepicker for the day.
+When the user has logged in they are able to book a table, they have various different choices such as Meal time, special occasion, Meal day, Guests, and their name, we've added options for times and occasions and added a datepicker for the day.

 ![Create Booking LRG](read_me_img/booking_form_lrg.png)